JuehuiYang/Fandango/README.md

-# fandango
+# Fandango
-Online OCR service allows you to extract text from PDF files and mark keywords to give ratings
+Fandango is an Online OCR service that allows you to extract text from PDF files and mark keywords to give ratings.